huggingface/transformers/README.md

   These notebooks are detailed in the [Notebooks](#notebooks) section of this readme.

-- A command-line interface to convert any TensorFlow checkpoint in a PyTorch dump:
+- A command-line interface to convert any TensorFlow checkpoint (BERT) and NumPy checkpoint (OpenAI) in a PyTorch dump:

   This CLI is detailed in the [Command-line interface](#Command-line-interface) section of this readme.

 ## Usage

+### BERT

 Here is a quick-start example using `BertTokenizer`, `BertModel` and `BertForMaskedLM` class with Google AI's pre-trained `Bert base uncased` model.
 See the [doc section](#doc) below for all the details on these classes.